fightToDie/.github/profile/README.md

 Note that the system should also be able to cope with playlists for which no initial seed tracks are given!
 To assess the performance of a submission, the output track predictions are compared to the ground truth tracks ("reference set") from the original playlist.

-# Dataset
+# :paperclip: Dataset
 ---
 https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge/dataset_files

-# Prior Challenges & Publications
+# :page_facing_up: Prior Challenges & Publications
 ---
 https://www.recsyschallenge.com/2018/

-# Citation
+# :mag: Citation
 ---
 C.W.
 Chen, P. Lamere, M. Schedl, and H. Zamani.
 Recsys Challenge 2018: Automatic Music Playlist Continuation.
 In Proceedings of the 12th ACM Conference on Recommender Systems (RecSys ’18), 2018.